I must have put it at the bottom of the stack because I just find it.

 You can check to see if it's happening, but you don't need to.

-Carbonite.com is the website, Carbonite.com, offer code rush.
+Carbonite.com is the website, carbonite.com, offer code RUSH.

-And uh don't let this trust me on this.
+And don't let this.

-You will be thanking me if you do this, because everybody loses a hard drive or gets something damaged with it at some point in their life as a computer owner.
+You will be thanking me if you do this because everybody loses a hard drive or gets something damaged with it at some point in their life as a computer owner.

 Back after this.

-Couple sound bites here before we have to get out of here.
+A couple soundbites here before we have to get out of here.

 People really facing dire straits.